Agermiller/CHANGED_COLUMNS-Encoder/README.md

 A SQL query which mimics the behavior of the CHANGED_COLUMNS() function.

 ##Decoding CHANGED_COLUMNS()
 In an attempt to make sense of how to read the binary string produced by the CHANGED_COLUMNS() function, I discovered a post by Slava Murygin.
 He provided SQL which could be included within a trigger, which would output the column names that were updated in a specific table.
-You can find his post [here](http://slavasql.blogspot.com/2015/08/decoding-columnsupdated-function.html).
+His post can be found [here](http://slavasql.blogspot.com/2015/08/decoding-columnsupdated-function.html).

 I've slightly modified his SQL to better fit my needs.
 The below query can take a specific binary string obtained from an audit table, and the name of the root table which uses the trigger with CHANGED_COLUMNS(). *Please keep in mind that the below SQL belongs to Slava.
 I am simply altering it and showing it here for reference.*